USEPA/CompTox-ExpoCast-httk/httk/README.md

 (for example, one compartment) "TK" models included here can be parameterized with in vitro data or in silico predictions which are provided for thousands of chemicals, multiple exposure routes, and various species.
-The models are systems of ordinary differential equations that are solved using compiled (C-based) code for speed.
+High throughput toxicokinetics ("HTTK") is the combination of in vitro data and generic models.
+We establish the expected accuracy of HTTK for chemicals without in vivo data through statistical evaluation of HTTK predictions for chemicals where in vivo data do exist.
+The models are systems of ordinary differential equations that are developed in MCSim and solved using compiled (C-based) code for speed.
 A Monte Carlo sampler is included for simulating human biological variability (Ring et al., 2017 <https://doi.org/10.1016/j.envint.2017.06.004>)